'Good faith' risk and PPP: 2 questions to ask about your loan

 Figuring out what qualifies as “necessary” isn’t simple.
 With limited guidance to go on, ask yourself one or two questions to feel more comfortable assuming your loan application meets the requirement.

 1. Is my original loan less than $2 million?

 This may be the only question you need to ask yourself.

-2. If my original loan is more than $2 million, does my application qualify as ‘necessary’?
+2. If my original loan is not subject to the $2 million safe harbor, does my application qualify as ‘necessary’?

 - The COVID-19 crisis has already impacted your business financially: When the PPP rolled out, being impacted by COVID-19 seemed to be the main qualification—even for relatively large businesses, such as publicly traded companies or hedge funds.
 But what qualifies as a COVID-19 “impact” remains vague.
 There’s room for interpretation, but if your business shut down during the pandemic, you should have no problem demonstrating impact.